Robonics/BrainFuckInterpreter/README.md

-# QuickFuck
+# C++ Brainfuck Interpreter, aka QuickFuck
 A simple, lightweight-ish C++ based brainfuck interpreter and library.
-It is named such because I wrote it in ~1 day.
+It is named such because I wrote it in ~1 day and my poor sense of humor thought it was a funny name.
 QuickFuck Currently does not support any extensions or negative cell locations.

 ## Interpreter Usage
 The interpreter, which is built from `qfmain.cpp`, is easy to use: